 - Spring Semester - Five (5) equal installments to be released on the first university workday of February, March, April, May and June.

-In addition to graduate assistantships, jobs are available both off and on campus.
-Graduate students have access to Jobs4Jacks, an online employment platform hosted by the Center for Career and Professional Development, where numerous positions are available throughout the year.
+In addition to graduate assistantships, jobs and internships are available both on and off-campus.
+All SFA students and alumni have access to Handshake, an online employment platform hosted by the Center for Career and Professional Development.
+Numerous employment opportunities, career events, and helpful resources for job searching are available on Handshake.

 SFA Human Resources also lists information for on-campus student worker positions.

 Graduate students also have access to all CCPD services, which include career coaching, professional document critiques, career expos, mock interviews, and the career closet, where students can borrow professional clothing for presentations or interviews.
-All these services can be requested via the Jobs4Jacks platform.
+All services can be found and requested on Handshake, by clicking on the “Career Center” tab.

-For more information on Jobs4Jacks or any CCPD services:
+For more information on Handshake or any CCPD services:

 Federal Work Study